GET IN TOUCH

 • A bank account may be frozen within days, leaving the taxpayer without access to money needed for rent, utilities, groceries, or other essential expenses.

-• Once the 15-day hold period expires, the financial institution must send the frozen funds to the Department of Taxation, which can drain the account entirely.
+• Once the remittance deadline shown on the levy letter passes, the financial institution must send the frozen funds to the Department of Taxation, which can drain the account entirely.

 • Automatic payments, such as mortgage drafts or utility bills, may bounce, causing late fees and service interruptions that add to the debt burden.